 What happens if we forget to invoke the update of the superclass in the update by Tuto1?

 All that remains is to indicate in the main program Play, that you wish to launch the playable element Tuto1.

-To do this simply add the line
+To do this, simply comment the line :

 '''

-final AreaGame game = new Tuto1();
+// final Game game = null; // new Tuto1();

 '''